Chair of Governors

 The College has a real buzz about it and the students’ achievements across the wide range of subjects offered are so impressive.
 It is great to be involved with such a dynamic organisation that clearly promotes the best possible student experience and delivers such excellent graduates.

-Chief Executive and Principal of York College
+Acting Chief Executive and Principal

-Committee: People and Governance (Chair), Remuneration
+Committees: People and Governance (Chair), and Remuneration

 I have been a governor at York College since January 2020 and was previously Deputy Chair of Governors at a secondary school in Birmingham.